jimbateson/today/README.md

 I've got a few features planned for the future and I am still getting my head around Electron and Vue so hope to grow this app into something really useful over time.
 To name a few early features planned:

-- Option desciption for a todo
+- Optional desciption for a todo
 - Date the todo was created
 - Sort todos
 - Warnings etc for stale todos